 Human papillomavirus (HPV) is a small, non-enveloped oncogenic virus, has double-stranded, circular-shaped DNA genetic material and is classified in the genus Papillomavirus of the Papovaviridae family.
 HPV DNA is integrated into the cervical cell genome, promoting oncogene activation and suppressing the host cell's immune response.
 HPV protein products prevent DNA repair and programmed cell death (apoptosis), events that can lead to cell instability and uncontrolled cell growth.

-Molecular screening for HPV is done in women who have a Pap smear.
-PAP test results, such as "atypical epithelial cells of undetermined significance" or "low-grade intraepithelial damage" should be investigated with molecular control for HPV.
+Molecular testing for HPV is done in women who have a pathological Pap smear.
+Pap test results, such as "atypical epithelial cells of undetermined significance" or "low-grade intraepithelial lesion" should be investigated with a molecular test for HPV.

 Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
 70%-80% of diagnostic decisions are based on laboratory tests.
-Correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".
+The correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".